neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 - Flash talks: present your project with an aim to be understood by a large audience
 - Hands-on: show your skills and how you solved a particular problem in your project
-- Discuss and share: discuss on a topic presented during the previous hands-on session and write a blog and present the main outcomes ina 2-3 minutes oral presentation during the wrap-up session on Wednesday.
+- Discuss and share: discuss on a topic presented during the previous hands-on session, write a blog and present the main outcomes in a 2-3 minutes oral presentation during the wrap-up session on Wednesday.